Japan, U.S. call N. Korea's nuclear, missile programs "unacceptable"

 Japanese Foreign Minister Fumio Kishida and U.S. Secretary of State Rex Tillerson agreed Thursday to strongly urge North Korea to abandon its missile and nuclear development programs, calling its provocations "totally unacceptable."

-Kishida and Tillerson also shared the view that they need to cooperate with China, a key economic and diplomatic benefactor of North Korea, to ensure U.N.-authorized sanctions on Pyongyang are strictly implemented to curb its aggressive programs, they said at a joint press conference following their talks in Tokyo.
+Kishida and Tillerson also shared the view that the role of China, a key economic and diplomatic benefactor of North Korea, is important to ensure U.N.-authorized sanctions on Pyongyang are strictly implemented to curb its aggressive programs, they said at a joint press conference following their talks in Tokyo.

-Japan and the United States will cooperate not only bilaterally but also trilaterally with South Korea in addressing North Korea, they said.
+"China is a major source of economic trade and activity with North Korea," Tillerson said.
+"So we look to China to fulfill its obligations and fully implement the sanctions called for in the U.N. resolutions."

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.